The Easy Yoke (Mt 11:28-30)

 + I will examine any worldly burdens which I have foolishly assumed.

-+ I will choose the tasks that Jesus has for me.
-For these, I was created.
++ I will choose, instead, the tasks that Jesus has for me.

 Thought for the Day: (To recall your meditation.)